-The ETS recommends that those who take the test be 17 years old or be in the 11th grade.
+The ETS recommends that those who take the test be 17 years old or in the 11th grade.
 It is because the test requires with high-level of English vocabulary, which most students are not yet exposed to this type of language before the 11th grade.
 In addition to that, the test requires the test taker to read complex passages.

 The TOEFL test centers are open in all areas, where it is safe to do so during this pandemic.
-However, you can also check the test center’s availability of your location through their official website.
+However, you can also check the test center’s availability at your location through their official website.

 How Much Does TOEFL Cost?

 The TOEFL iBT costs around USD 185, and the TOEFL PBT costs USD 180.

 Take note that the test fee differs per location.
 Below are the additional charges for other services.

 |Reinstatement of canceled scores||USD 20|

 |Speaking or Writing Score Review||USD 80 each|

 Take note that you can apply for additional score reports through the Educational Testing Service (ETS) official account on their website, either by fax or mail.
 In addition to that, you are allowed to send scores to four universities of your choice for free.

 The global acceptance of TOEFL Test scores is one of the benefits why most people choose TOEFL, among others.
 In addition to that, TOEFL is a high-quality and high-standardized test for English language proficiency.